arseniiyamnii/PyLearnGTK/README.md

 Learn python
 This program for training your skils in python
 # ToDo
-create program architecture with latex+graphviz+uml
+create programi architecture with latex+Tikz-UML
 create gui with GTK
 add unit tests
 connect to exercise class